ojplg/gotdp/README.md

 # TODO

-* Figure out how to make html containers and includes
 * Navigation for the pages
 * Add a page that shows the voting totals so far
 * Add all the characters